nameelza/web/finalproject/README.md

 * See the location, amenitites and other details of the property
 * Make enquiries
 * See the status of your enquiries
+* Edit your profile information
 #### As a landlord:
 * Post your own properties
 * Add amenities, security, and other features
 * See the enquiries made by students
-* Accept or decline enquiries.
+* Accept or decline enquiries
+* Edit your profile information